-With 4.4% of the world’s population and 96% of the world’s lawsuits in the US, it is now more important than ever to keep a low profile as not to become a lawsuit target.
+With 4.4% of the world’s population and 96% of the world’s lawsuits in the US, it is now more important than ever to maintain privacy.
+Thus, it is a wise financial strategy to keep a low profile as not to become a lawsuit target.
 Drive a nice car?
 Live in a nice house?
 Post your vacation photos on Facebook?
 You’ve just poured blood in the water for the shark-like lawyers to attack and make what’s yours theirs.

-So, the importance of taking the necessary steps toward protecting your assets and maintaining a low profile is crucial if you wish to avoid a bloody battle lawsuits and creditors.
-This fact is especially true today since there are more and more lawsuits filed every decade.
+So, the importance of taking the necessary steps toward protecting your assets and maintaining a low profile is crucial.
+That is, if you wish to avoid a bloody battle lawsuits and creditors.
+This fact is especially true today since there are more and more lawsuits plaintiffs file every decade.
 The time is now to understand both asset protection and privacy techniques.
-Since the you could be the next victim of a lawyer who wants an easy meal, you should prepare yourself now against potential losses that could occur if you skip out on constructing your asset protection plan.
+Face it, you could be the next victim of a lawyer who wants an easy meal.
+So, you should prepare yourself now.
+Protect yourself against potential losses that could occur if you skip out on constructing your asset protection plan.

-Since asset protection and privacy techniques are available for you to use right now, there is no reason you should fear losing your assets in a potential lawsuit if you prepare ahead of time.
-This way, you know that your lifestyle and hard-earned wealth remain protected even if you do get caught in a row of legal teeth.
+You can learn how to protect your assets and employ privacy techniques right now.
+So, there is no reason you should fear losing your assets in a potential lawsuit; that is, if you prepare ahead of time.
+This way, you know that your lifestyle and hard-earned wealth remain protected even.
+You can sleep easily even if you do get caught in a row of legal teeth.

-To better understand asset protection, we present you with a list of privacy techniques that will help you keep your assets protected and maintain a low profile.
+To better understand asset protection, we present you with a list of privacy techniques.
+These strategies can help you keep your assets protected and maintain a low profile.

 Asset Protection Privacy Techniques

-What follows now is a list of asset protection privacy techniques to keep a low profile and to help keep your assets safe; not only for yourself and your immediate family but future generations.
+What follows now is a list of asset protection privacy techniques.
+They can help you to keep a low profile and keep your assets safe; not only for yourself and your immediate family but future generations.
 Many people use a combination the techniques to develop a secure asset protection privacy plan.

 New Mexico LLC

 With a New Mexico LLC you never have to file a list of managers.
 Who owns and manages the LLC is private.
 There is nothing in the public records disclosing ownership or management.
-Nobody can find out who owns it unless you tell them or are somehow forced to by court order.
+Nobody can find out who owns it unless you tell them or a court order forces your hand.

 Whereas the New Mexico LLC does not have to file a list of managers, it can be subpoenaed.
 Moreover, in seconds, anyone can look on the Internet to see that the company exists.
 The Nevis LLC cannot even be found online.
 The public record is not viewable on the Internet.
 So, nobody would easily know that the company was even created.

-Plus, with an offshore bank account in the name of the Nevis LLC, you are dealing with a bank that some attorney down the street cannot simply force to cough up information.
+Plus, you are dealing with offshore bank account in the name of the Nevis LLC.
+Therefore, you are working with a bank that some attorney down the street cannot simply force to cough up information.
 So, whereas the New Mexico LLC is good.
 The Nevis LLC is much better for use as a privacy tool.

 The following are additional benefits of the Nevis LLC.